 They also assert that the injuries and deaths could have been prevented if Fresenius had adequately investigated and properly studied its products prior to marketing them for use in dialysis treatments.
-Furthermore, after learning about the risks, Fresenius concealed the information from the medical community rather than ensuring the patients’ safety.
+Furthermore, after learning about the risks, Fresenius concealed the information from the medical community rather than ensuring patients’ safety.

-All of the cases contain some common factual questions, including whether the products were defectively manufactured, whether Fresenius knew or should have known about the risks to patients as a result of the defect, and whether Fresenius provided adequate instructions and warnings in order to prevent or minimize such risks.
+All of the cases against Fresenius contain some common factual questions, including whether the products were defectively manufactured, whether Fresenius knew or should have known about the risks to patients as a result of the defect, and whether Fresenius provided adequate instructions and warnings in order to prevent or minimize such risks.

 Steven Roberts alleged he experienced a stroke following the use of Granuflo.
 In January 2012, Roberts received his dialysis treatment at Davita Greer Kidney Center.

 His wife took him to the hospital where he was diagnosed with a brain aneurysm.
-Roberts spent approximately one week in the intensive care unit (ICU).
-He said he still experiences “serious impacts” as a result of the aneurysm allegedly brought on by Fresenius’ defective product.
+Roberts spent approximately one week in the intensive care unit.
+He said he still experiences “serious impacts” as a result of an aneurysm allegedly brought on by Fresenius’ defective product.

 Roberts continues to suffer from neck pains, difficulty speaking, and weakness and motor impairment on his left side.
-He also experiences diarrhea, nausea, vomiting, irritability and difficulty breathing as a result of the aneurysm and associated complications.
+He also experiences diarrhea, nausea, vomiting, irritability and difficulty breathing as a result of an aneurysm and associated complications.

 Williams also claimed that her husband relied upon “the misrepresentations and actions” of Fresenius “in so far as that the hemodialysis products he was being provided were safe and effective for use in his treatments.”

-Lemmond’s complaint alleged that on August 11, 2010, her husband received a hemodialysis treatment at a DaVita center in Sylacauga, Ala.
+Lemmond’s complaint alleged that on Aug.
+11, 2010, her husband received a hemodialysis treatment at a DaVita center in Sylacauga, Alabama.
 He was also provided Granuflo during the treatment.
 He experienced a sudden heart attack following his treatment and died the same day.

 In 2012, Waddell Bishop sued Fresenius after his mother, Frances Carol Bishop, died following the use of Granuflo and Naturalyte.
-Bishop claimed that his mother suffered “an adverse cardiovascular event” on September 16, 2010, after receiving a dialysis treatment that used Fresenius’ dialysis products.
+Bishop claimed that his mother suffered “an adverse cardiovascular event” on Sept.
+16, 2010, after receiving a dialysis treatment that used Fresenius’ dialysis products.

 Bishop’s complaint alleged that his mother and her health care providers were “not aware and through diligent effort not able to discover the risk of serious injury and/or death associated with and/or caused by using Granuflo and/or Naturalyte.”